 The first is that the college you attend may not agree with the federal government’s calculation of EFC and determine students’ need by its own formula.
+This is called the institutional methodology as opposed to the federal methodology.
+There can be major differences in EFC in areas such as home equity.
 In these situations, the student would be eligible for the maximum amount of federal financial aid but not necessarily aid from the school.
 The amount of federal aid is limited to a combination of grants and loans you have to repay.

 The second issue is that most schools considered need-based loans such as subsidized Federal Direct Loans as need-based aid because the government is paying for the interest while the student is in school.
 Therefore, with the exception of a select few generously endowed institutions, the majority of colleges will expect students to take out the maximum amount allowed in federal student loans.